zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 The first component in the environment to upgrade is the Intel® Manager for Lustre\* server and software.
 The manager server upgrade can be conducted without any impact to the Lustre\* file system services.

-### Backup the server
+### Backup the Existing Intel® Manager for Lustre\* Configuration

 1. Backup the Existing configuration.
 Prior to commencing the upgrade, it is essential that a backup of the existing configuration is completed.

-    The following shell script can be used to capture the configuration information that is relevant to Intel® Manager for Lustre\* itself:
+    The following shell script can be used to capture the essential configuration information that is relevant to the Intel® Manager for Lustre\* software itself:

     ```bash
     #!/bin/sh